 FIRST AMENDED CIVIL COMPLAINT FOR EQUITABLE AND MONETARY RELIEF AND DEMAND FOR JURY TRIAL

-Plaintiff Steven Schrage, through counsel, files this amended civil complaint and jury demand for violations of the Congressional Accountability Act, 2 U.S.C. § 1301 et seq. (“CAA”), and 42 U.S.C. § 2000e et seq. (“Title VII”), as applicable to Defendant Commission on Security & Cooperation in Europe (“the Helsinki Commission,” “Commission,” or “CSCE”) as per the Congressional Accountability Act of 1995 (“CAA”), as amended by the CAA 1995 Reform Act of 2018.
-2 U.S.C. § 1311 et seq.
+Plaintiff Steven Schrage, through counsel, files this amended civil complaint and jury demand for violations of the Congressional Accountability Act, 2 U.S.C. § 1301 et seq., (“CAA”), and 42 U.S.C. § 2000e et seq. (“Title VII”), as applicable to Defendant Commission on Security & Cooperation in Europe (“the Helsinki Commission,” “Commission,” or “CSCE”) as per the Congressional Accountability Act of 1995 (“CAA”), as amended by the CAA Reform Act of 2018, 2 U.S.C. § 1311 et seq.

 Jurisdiction and Venue